-Article 59. (a) The licensee shall carry out its obligations as set forth in the Anadromous Fish Agreement and Habitat Conservation Plan (HCP Agreement) for the Wells Hydroelectric Project No. 2149 filed with the Commission on November 24, 2003, and as approved by the Commission at 107 FERC $\P$ 61,280 and $\P$ 61,283.
+Article 59. (a) The licensee shall carry out its obligations as set forth in the Anadromous Fish Agreement and Habitat Conservation Plan (HCP Agreement) for the Wells Hydroelectric Project No. 2149 filed with the Commission on November 24, 2003, and as approved by the Commission at 107 FERC ¶ 61,280 and ¶ 61,283.
 Further, the licensee shall file with the Commission (1) the final annual and comprehensive progress reports developed pursuant to the HCP Agreement; and (2) the final results of all studies and testing pursuant to the HCP Agreement.

-(b) Prior to taking any action pursuant to the HCP Agreement that requires a change in the authorized project facilities or operations not specifically identified in the HCP Agreement, the licensee shall file a license amendment application.

-(c) The licensee shall file design drawings prior to the implementation of any modification or addition to project works that is necessary to implement the HCP Agreement.
+- (b) Prior to taking any action pursuant to the HCP Agreement that requires a change in the authorized project facilities or operations not specifically identified in the HCP Agreement, the licensee shall file a license amendment application. - (c) The licensee shall file design drawings prior to the implementation of any modification or addition to project works that is necessary to implement the HCP Agreement.
 The licensee shall file such design drawings for Commission approval at least 90 days prior to the start of construction or modification.
 The licensee will file as-built drawings with the Commission within 6 months after the completion of construction or modification.

 Article 60.
 The licensee, prior to the commencement of any ground-disturbing activity at the Project site or on non-federal lands pursuant to the Tributary Conservation Plan provisions of the Habitat Conservation Plan Agreement approved by the Commission at 107 FERC ¶ 61,280 and ¶ 61,283, shall consult with the Washington State Historical Preservation Officer (SHPO) and potentially affected Indian tribes about the need for a cultural resources survey.
-For this purpose, the licensee shall within 90 days prepare and provide to the SHPO and potentially affected Indian tribes a potential geographical scope of actions under the Tributary Conservation Plan.
+For this purpose, the licensee shall within 90 days prepare and provide to the SHPO and potentially affected Indian tribes a map delineating the Area of Potential Effect as defined in 36 C.F.R. § 800.16(d), and the map shall include potential geographical scope of actions under the Tributary Conservation Plan.
 If any previously unrecorded archeological or historical sites are discovered during the course of such survey or activity, ground-disturbing activity in the vicinity shall be halted, a qualified archeologist shall be consulted to determine the significance of the sites, and the licensee shall consult with the SHPO and tribes to develop a mitigation plan for the protection of significant archeological or historical resources.
 The Commission reserves authority to resolve any disputes between the licensee and the consulted entities.